philincloud/codebase-scanner/README.md

 - Maintain up-to-date project documentation
 - Provide better code suggestions and refactoring recommendations

+## 🚀 Quick Start

+### Step 1: Ask Your AI Agent to Apply Instructions

+**The first and most important step is to ask your AI coding agent (like Cursor) to apply the instructions from `make-codebase-map-prompt.txt`.**

+Simply ask your AI agent:
+> "Please apply the instructions from `make-codebase-map-prompt.txt` to analyze this codebase."

+The AI agent will then:
+- Read and understand the comprehensive instructions
+- Install necessary dependencies (dependency-cruiser)
+- Run the complete analysis workflow
+- Generate all required reports and maps
+- Handle any errors or edge cases automatically

+### Step 2: Let the AI Agent Handle Everything

+Once you've asked the AI agent to apply the instructions, it will:

+1. **Validate the existing codebase map** (if any)
+2. **Install dependency-cruiser** if not already installed
+3. **Run a complete fresh scan** using the automated script
+4. **Generate all reports** (JSON, HTML, SVG)
+5. **Update the codebase map** with enhanced schema
+6. **Create backups** before making changes
+7. **Validate the results** and handle any issues

 ## 📋 Features

 ### 🔍 Dependency Analysis